A Beginner’s Guide to Upcycling: What You Need to Know

 If you’re looking to tackle larger projects, or just don’t have any unwanted items laying around, check out this link for the ultimate upcycling directory.
-It’s a huge list, organized by state, of all the places you can go to get unwanted materials, perfect for any project.
+It’s a vast list, organized by state, of all the places you can go to get unwanted materials, perfect for any project.
 These scrap centers take donations, much of it coming from industrial sources.
 Then, they sell them back to the public.
-Last time I visited my favorite center, I purchased scraps of leather, cardboard tubes, coffee sleeves made from bike tires, some random stationary, and a log (it’s a really good log).
+Last time I visited my favorite center, I purchased scraps of leather, cardboard tubes, coffee sleeves made from bike tires, some random stationery, and a log (it’s an excellent log).
 If you’re short on storage, this is the perfect exchange for you.
 Bring in the giant bag of corks you’re not sure what to do with, and leave with a ton of foam for that one project you’ve been looking forward to.

 – Megan Nicolay

-All of the projects are based around the idea of reusing t-shirts, mostly because they’re so plentiful and easy to manipulate.
+All of the projects are based on the idea of reusing t-shirts.
+They’re plentiful and easy to manipulate, so they make excellent fodder.
 Quite a few of the ideas involve turning the t-shirts into other forms of clothing, like tops, skirts, and dresses.
 There are also plenty of ideas covering pet accessories, hats, bags, pillows, jewelry, baby toys, and kitchen accessories.
 There’s even a wedding dress!

 So head down to your local Goodwill or Scrap USA — or raid your closet — and get started.
 There’s no excuse not to surround yourself with beautiful things when all you need to do is make them!